Samoftheforrest/milestone-project-one/docs/README.md

 - To be able to easily find out about the artist's latest releases, tour dates, and merchandise.

 ### User Stories
+- As a user, I want to be able to access the artist's discography
-- As a user, I want to be able to access the artist's discography and merchandise easily.
+- As a user, I want to be able to access the artist's merchandise easily.
 - As a user, I would like to see the artist's upcoming tour dates easily.
 - As a user, I would like to be able to get in contact with the artist - including links to social media.
-- As a user, I want the website to be easy to use, and to have a reasonable flow of information.
+- As a user, I want the website to be easy to use.
+- As a user, I expect the page to have a reasonable flow of information.
 - As a user, I want to to be able to access this website on different devices.

 ### Site Owner's Goals